 The Loft Canggu Restaurant Overview

+Canggu is a beachside town about an hour from Seminyak.
 I had no desire to navigate the somewhat problematic Canggu taxi situation with seven newbie in tow so I hired a bus from Bali Bus Hire for our day trip.
-Our lovely driver picked us up right on time from The Club Villas Seminyak and we were in the heart of Canggu just under an hour later. we spent the first few hour or so at the beach which is just one of the many things to do in Canggu.
+Our lovely driver picked us up right on time from The Club Villas Seminyak and we were in the heart of Canggu just under an hour later.
+We spent the first few hour or so at the beach which is just one of the many things to do in Canggu.
 When we finally arrived at The Loft Canggu with a large group and no booking so we were already behind the eight ball, but the helpful staff we able to seat us almost immediately with just a little table rearranging.
 After the time we lost with our Shady Shack mishap, the kids were ‘staaaaaarving’ by the time we were seated.
 I’ve learned a thing or two in my time as a Mum and one of them is to never come between a hungry 15yo boy as his food.
 They are remorseless eating machines and when my boys were teenagers they almost ate me out of house and home.
 As we were contemplating our food choices, the staff lowered the blinds to block the harsh midday sun which also offered a pleasant buffer from the busy main road.
 As you would expect from the name, The Loft Canggu café does indeed have a loft tucked into the mezzanine.
 Seating in the coveted area is limited and we were not one of the lucky few.
 The interior has a fresh rustic feel and the double-height thatched ceiling adds a real feeling of space.
 The Loft Canggu is the sister café to Bondi’s Vida and has the same laid back hipster vibe.
 The patrons seem to be a mix of people truly searching for a healthier meal choice and those that just want to be seen eating one.
 The things peeps will do for the Gram!
 Either way, The Loft Canggu restaurant must be doing something right because it was jammed when we visited.

 READ MORE ON BALI